adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

   Features: no quotas (~1 Petabyte total), not backed up

   Useful for: Running compute jobs, generating lots of intermediate files

+- **Our resources**
+The 2004 partition (queue) has access to nodes 1-8 each with 64 cores (128 threads) and 512GB RAM  and nodes 11 and 12 each with 128 cores (256 threads) and 1TB RAM each (All AMD Zen 3 CPUs).

+The 1804 partition has access to nodes 17-24 each with 24 cores (48 threads) and 256GB RAM (all Intel Haswell CPUs).

+We have several GPUs available on the cluster.
+For access please contact Charles.

 #### How do I move data between RFS and the Gurdon cluster?